 This church looks like a fort when seen from the river and from some distance.

-This is the most beautiful part of Aldona – the place where its dead live – the cemetery.
+This is the most beautiful part – the place where its dead live – the cemetery.
 In pristine white, its gate says the most profound thing in Konkani – AIZ MAKA FALEA TUKA or Today it is me, tomorrow it is you.
 A not so gentle reminder that all of us have to finally belong to the country of dead men.
-There are all kinds of tombs here small, large, family pack.
+There are all kinds of tombs here small, large, and family packs.
 Some have angels sitting on them.

-It is difficult to put in words how I felt looking at this lovely cemetery.
+It is difficult to put into words how I felt looking at this lovely cemetery.
 I only remember that I could have looked at it for a long time.

-Aldona is flanked by two bridges across the Mapusa River, that flows along the village.
+The village is flanked by two bridges across the Mapusa River, that flows along with the village.

 At sunset time, this bridge is very picturesque, with the Mapusa flowing silently below it.

 There is a third stone bridge Gouthami showed us, on the backwaters.
-Small bridge with three arches stood in the middle of wilderness allowing you savor a bit of it if you cross the bridge.
+A small bridge with three arches stood in the middle of the wilderness allowing you to savor a bit of it if you cross the bridge.
 Small colorful fishing boats rested on the banks.
 At sunset, it was the best place to enjoy the wonders of nature.

-A legend says that a Portuguese female traveler by the name Ursula e Lancaster was traveling around the world dressed as a man, as women could not travel on their own in those days.
-However, when she reached Corjuem fort, she was caught and had to let go of her incognito travels.
-Not sure how true this is, as when I asked the locals about this story, they said – Who knows!.
-In Aldona, you can hear a new story every evening.
+A legend says that a Portuguese female traveler by the name of Ursula e Lancaster was traveling around the world dressed as a man, as women could not travel on their own in those days.
+However, when she reached Corjuem Fort, she was caught and had to let go of her incognito travels.
+Not sure how true this is, as when I asked the locals about this story, they said – Who knows!
+Here you can hear a new story every evening.
 No wonder best-selling fiction writers love to live here.

-Next time you are in Goa, check out this Aldona – the most beautiful village in the world.
+Next time you are in Goa, check out this village most beautiful village in the world.